Smart-Shaped/FESR_repo/README.md

 This repository contains the source code for the SmartFESR framework, a modular and scalable framework designed to support machine learning applications.
 The framework is designed to be highly customizable and to support a wide range of use cases.

-## Documentation

-The documentation for the framework can be found in the [docs/framework](docs/framework) directory.

 ## Docker

 The framework can be used with Docker.
 The Docker documentation can be found in the [docs/docker](docs/docker) directory.